-How to Study the Bible as a Family – Overview
+How to Study the Bible During Family Worship

-The process you follow will be heavily dependent on the age of your kids.
+The process you follow will depend heavily on your kids’ ages.
 If you have a four-year-old, you won’t follow all these steps in their entirety.
 However, you can still read the passage, discuss, and apply it.
-While we must study the Word with our kids, the format will differ from family to family.
+Adjust the format to your family’s needs.
+That said, strive to stretch your kids a bit rather than settle for what is entirely comfortable.
+Kids will rise (or fall) to the standards that we set.

 1. Read through the passage with your kids.